nicholasjannsen/MARVELsim/docs/source/installation.rst

 .. important::

-   We recommend to follow the installation instructions below and using `Poetry <https://python-poetry.org/>`_ to install MARVELsim.
+   We recommend to follow the installation instructions below while using `Poetry <https://python-poetry.org/>`_ to install MARVELsim.
 While using Python 3.8 and Poetry you will get a direct freeze of the software which successfully will build across any platform.

 1. Downlod from source